lluppesms/devops.library/Bicep/Container-Registry/README.md

 # Bicep Container Registries

-To share bicep files among development teams, they can be published to a Container Registry.
+To share Bicep files among development teams, they can be published to a Container Registry.

 *For an example on how to publish them, see the ".infrastructure/publish-bicep-modules.yml" file in this project.*